mindspore-ai/docs/docs/mindinsight/docs/source_en/performance_profiling_ascend.md

 ## Notices

 - Currently the training and inference process does not support performance debugging, only individual training or inference is supported.
+- Ascend performance debugging does not support dynamic Shape scenarios, multi-subgraph scenarios, and control flow scenarios.